-- When preparing your file be careful to follow the guidelines laid out in the Core Data Dictionary.
+- When preparing your files be careful to follow the guidelines laid out in the Core Data Dictionary.
 The dictionary will define each piece of data, help you determine if the data is required, and how it should appear in your file.
-Many frequently asked questions can be answered by reviewing the Data Dictionary.
+Many frequently asked questions can be answered by reviewing the Core Data Dictionary.

 - Files must be imported as comma separated value (.csv) files.